dronsEETAC/DEE_OnBoard/README.md

 2. AutopilotService.py file from the Autopilot Service repository
 3. CameraService.py file from the Camera Service repository
 4. LEDsService.py file from the LEDs Service repository
-5. boot.py file from the DroneEngineeringEcosystem repository: [DEE repository](https://github.com/dronsEETAC/DroneEngineeringEcosystemDEE)
+5. boot.py file from this repository

 Once all these files are collected into a single directory and each one of them is downloaded from their corresponding repository, they have the correct organization to create the image of services which involves all of them, following instructions which will be detailed in the next chapter.